TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Alias.rst

 f:alias
 =======

-This view helper creates variables that you can use when developing Fluid views.
-You create variables which contain either static values or dynamic values from objects or other view helpers.
+This ViewHelper creates variables that you can use when developing Fluid views.
+You create variables which contain either static values or dynamic values from objects or other ViewHelpers.

 Details
 -------